Actions for Sustainability

 The Hawkesbury Community Nursery propagates indigenous native plants of the Hawkesbury Region.
 Located at 10 Mulgrave Road, Mulgrave, next door to the Hawkesbury Companion Animal Shelter, the Nursery is run with the valuable assistance from volunteers.

-It is normally open to the public every Wednesday from 9am to 1pm or by appointment.
-Please call Council to make an appointment (02) 4560 4444
+The Nursery is open to purchase plants on Wednesdays from 9am to 1pm or by appointment and on the 1st Saturday of the month from 9am to midday (excluding December and January) under COVID-Safe guidelines.
+Please call Council to make an appointment (02) 4560 4444.

 If you own a vehicle, maintaining it is essential to help ensure your vehicle is roadworthy, safe to drive, fuel-efficient and friendlier to our environment.
 Simple vehicle maintenance checks include: